robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 I generalise blog posts, YouTube videos, Twitter threads etc to “information media” (infomedia).

-The main difference between these types of infomedia and books/textbooks is that they typically focus on a much narrower range of concepts: often just one!
+The main difference between these types of infomedia and books/textbooks is that they typically focus on a much narrower range of concepts – often just one!

-In these cases, I will often directly create an Atom to explain the concept (in my own words of course) then link to the blog post directly (not to a Source note of it).
+In these cases, I will often directly create an Atom to explain the concept (in my own words of course) then link to the infomedia directly (not to a Source note of it).
 In the example below, I read a Farnam Street [post](https://fs.blog/chestertons-fence/) about Chesterton’s fence and made an Atom for it.
 I didn’t create a Source note for the blog post.

 <center>
 <img src="{{ site.imageurl }}secondbrain2/chesterton.png" style="width:80%;"/>